Meal prep for travel nurses can be a great tool for healthy eating.

 Pick the day/days when you want to cook for meal prepping

-If you ever want new ideas or recipes for meal prep easier, there are a ton of blogs online that have a vast selection of different meal types.
+If you ever want new ideas or recipes for meal prep easier, there are many blogs online that have a vast selection of different meal types.
 Pinterest can also be your best friend for that!
-Some blogs that are helpful are: Fit Foodie Finds, Budgetbytes and Damndelicious.
-On Pinterest some delicious recipes can be found on: Meal Prep Ideas, Meal Prep, and Meal Prep Recipes.
+Some helpful blogs are Fit Foodie Finds, Budgetbytes, and Damndelicious.
+On Pinterest, some delicious recipes can be found on Meal Prep Ideas, Meal Prep, and Meal Prep Recipes.